ThreeSixes/js8cli/README.md

 - PIP installed
 - GPSD installed and running
 - JS8Call installed and running
+- JS8Call's TCP or UDP API should be enabled in the configuration.

 ## Setup

 To set the project up copy it to a folder such as `/opt/threesixes/js8cli` and add that folder to your `PATH` variable so you can use it on the CLI.
-As the user the project will run as execute `pip3 install -r requrirements.txt`.
+As the user the project will run as execute `pip3 install -r requirements.txt`.
 This will install the necessary Python libraries.

-You should then edit copy the distributed configuration file as the proper config the application will use: `cp config.dist.json config.json`.
+You should then edit copy the distributed configuration file as the proper config the application will use: `cp js8cli.dist.json js8cli.json`.

 Now edit the file.
 You can modify any of the following properties.
 The defaults are at the end of this README: